Part 6: What is Price Action Trading Analysis?

 What is Price Action Analysis?

-My definition of Price Action Analysis: Price action analysis is the analysis of the price movement of a market over time.
+My definition of Price Action Analysis: Price action analysis is the act of studying, reading and interpreting the price movement of a market over time, which involves the use of raw price charts to trade the market (no indicators).
 By learning to read the price action of a market, we can determine a market’s directional bias as well as trade from reoccurring price action patterns or price action setups that reflect changes or continuations in market sentiment.

 In simpler terms: Price action analysis is the use of the natural or “raw” price movement of a market to analyze and trade it.
 This means, you are making all of your trading decisions based purely on the price bars on a “naked” or indicator-free price chart.